Call for Abstracts & Travel Awards

 Priority for travel assistance will be given to those subspecialty residents who will be presenting a poster or oral abstract for the Resident Clinical Vignettes and Research Projects session (see above).

-Requirements for applicants: (1) residents must be enrolled in an accredited Endocrinology & Metabolism training program in Canada at the PGY4 or PGY5 level, (2) residents must be registered to the 11th Annual Residents Day Review Course, (3) applicants must be outside Alberta.
+- applicants must be enrolled in an accredited Endocrinology & Metabolism training program in Canada at the PGY4 or PGY5 level

 The amount for the travel assistance will be dependent on the number of attendees and will be prorated for distance traveled.
 The maximum amount of travel assistance will be determined closer to the time of the conference.
 The resident will be required to save all original travel receipts, boarding passes and hotel bills and submit them to the CSEM.
-The deadline for sending in receipts for reimbursement is Wednessday, January 3, 2018 with no exceptions!
+The deadline for sending in receipts for reimbursement is Wednesday, January 2, 2019 with no exceptions!